 where we defined:

-The first thing we can study is the presence of asymptotic fixed points.
-Indeed, if there cannot exist a global fixed point (including the coupling of disorder), there can exist “fixed trajectories” cancelling all the other $\beta$ functions.
-We are mainly interested in fixed trajectories admitting a limit in the deep IR, and we will consider separately the sextic and quartic cases, admitting or not local sextic interactions at the level of the classical action.
-Let $\text{Sol}(\bar{u}_2)$ the function obtained by substituting the solutions for $\dot{\bar{u}}_2=\dot{\bar{u}}_4=0$ into the $\beta$ function for the sextic coupling.
-The two $\beta$-functions for ${\bar{u}}_2$ and ${\bar{u}}_4$ having been established in our previous work \cite{lahoche2024largetimeeffectivekinetics}:
+The first step is to investigate the existence of asymptotic fixed points.
+While a global fixed point (incorporating the disorder coupling) might not exist, there may exist 'fixed trajectories' that cause all other $\beta$-functions to vanish.
+We are primarily interested in fixed trajectories that admit a limit in the deep IR, and we consider the sextic and quartic cases separately, depending on the presence of local sextic interactions in the classical action.
+Let $\text{Sol}(\bar{u}_2)$ denote the function obtained by substituting the solutions for $\dot{\bar{u}}_2 = \dot{\bar{u}}_4 = 0$ into the $\beta$-function for the sextic coupling.
+The two $\beta$-functions for $\bar{u}_2$ and $\bar{u}_4$ have been established in our previous work \cite{lahoche2024largetimeeffectivekinetics}:

-Figure \ref{Solu2} shows the behavior of the function $\text{Sol}(\bar{u}_2)$ for the sextic and the quartic theory.
-Interestingly, no asymptotic fixed point is expected for the sextic theory, and the positive mass fixed point which appears in the IR regime disappears asymptotically as $-\ln(k)\to \infty$.
-In contrast, two fixed point solutions are found for the quartic theory, for the values:
+Figure \ref{Solu2} illustrates the behavior of the function $\text{Sol}(\bar{u}_2)$ for both the sextic and quartic theories.
+Interestingly, no asymptotic fixed point is expected for the sextic theory, as the positive-mass fixed point appearing in the IR regime disappears asymptotically in the limit $-\ln(k) \to \infty$.
+In contrast, two fixed-point solutions are found for the quartic theory at the following values:

 the subscript $\infty$ meaning $-\ln (k)\to \infty$.
 Their respective critical exponents (in the $(\bar{u}_2,\bar{u}_4)$ plane) are moreover: